Waves goodbye

 Dangerous Terror Trio

-However, the charge of aiding and abetting attempted murder on behalf of the Islamic State will determine the sentence.
-Together with co-defendant Arda K. and Hasan E., who is imprisoned in Saudi Arabia, the Ternitz resident is alleged to have planned a series of attacks in Dubai, Istanbul, and Mecca.
+However, the charge of aiding and abetting attempted murder in the name of the Islamic State is what will determine the sentence.
+Together with co-defendant Arda K. and Hasan E., who is imprisoned in Saudi Arabia, the man from Ternitz is alleged to have planned a series of attacks in Dubai, Istanbul, and Mecca.
 E. carried out the plan and now faces the death penalty.
 Beran A. and the co-defendant from Vienna faced up to 20 years in prison.

 The desire to become famous drives many people in society to strange deeds.